Ceiling beams are one of the most striking architectural features a home can possess, adding warmth, depth, and richness to just about any room.

 With a wide variety of finishes from mahogany and espresso to oak and light walnut, woodcrafted beams are truly one of the most adaptable architectural features that you can add to your home.

-These faux ceiling beams have a strong and deep grain, evoking the look of old wood.
+These faux ceiling beams have a strong and deep grain, evoking the look of old barn wood.
 However, unlike old timber beams, these beams are cut with strong squared edges rather than weathered rounded edges, making them a better fit for clean contemporary spaces.

 Wind Drift Beams